tableau/TabPy/server.md

 ```

-Tableau Python Server is only supported on Python 2.7.
-You can download the Python 3.5 flavor of the distributions above, but you will need to create a Python 2.7 environment.
+The example above creates a Python 2.7 environment but Tableau Python Server is supported on both Python 2.7+ and Python 3.5+.

 Now activate the newly created environment.